Lynx64/WiiVCLaunch/README.md

 - Select a display option with any controller
 - Autolaunch into a specific display option bypassing all dialogs
   - Keep A pressed when launching a game to force open the Select a display option dialogs
-- Set resolution to 480p or 720p (note that it only works with HDMI)
+- Set resolution to 480p or 720p (also works for Wii Menu) (only works with HDMI)

 Note that it falls back to the GamePad screen if no TV is connected.

+If custom dialogs are disabled:
+- Autolaunch cannot be used
+- Set resolution can still be used

 ## Installation
 Download the latest release from the [Releases page](https://github.com/Lynx64/WiiVCLaunch/releases)<br/>